 Gulf Coast Vacation Rentals has a clean website with good pictures of their Florida beach rentals.
 Gulf Coast has Florida vacation rentals in Cape San Blas, Florida, as well as Mexico Beach, Port St. Joe, St. Joe Beach and Indian Pass.
 They also have a good overview of each one so you can choose what is right for you.

 There aren’t too many restaurants on Cape San Blas, so we’re expanding out a bit from the peninsula to the surrounding Gulf County restaurants.
 If you’ve got a favorite, let me know.

-Mango Marley’s: This comfortable, casual establishment is also located in Mexico Beach on Hwy 30.
+MANGO MARLEY’S: Once a thriving restaurant located in Mexico Beach on Hwy 30, this local establishment is currently a food truck until they can rebuild the restaurant.
 The Cajun remoulade that topped my blackened fish sandwich was killer.

-Cape San Blas State Park: Officially known as T.H.
-Stone Memorial St. Joseph Peninsula State Park, but that’s just too much to say.
+Officially known as T.H.
+Stone Memorial St Joseph Peninsula State Park, but that’s just too much to say.

 During my familiarization trip, my colleagues went here for a turtle walk.
 I opted not to go, as I’ve been on several of these and never saw any signs of a sea turtle, much less the little buggers crawling toward the sea.
 Several years later, I’m still mad at myself for not going as they saw tiny little turtles making their way to the ocean.

 Turtles or not, this is a beautiful area that you must see, whether driving through, taking a bike or just walking.
 The park is a well-known birding and wildlife observation area.